Zenika/spring-workshop/Slides/03_maven.md

 - Generates REST client or server code
 - Targets many languages (Java, Angular, Go, PHP, Node, and many more...)
 - Each language has many variants.
 Java has Jersey1.x, Jersey2.x, OkHttp, Retrofit1.x, Retrofit2.x, Feign, RestTemplate, RESTEasy, Vertx, Google API Client Library for Java, Rest-assured, Spring 5 Web Client, MicroProfile Rest Client...
-- And each variant has many settings (eg: Date API to use for Java)
+- And each variant has many settings (eg: which date API to use for Java generation)
 - You can override templates or write your own from scratch !